-If passed, the legislation would open the door for recreational use of marijuana by certain age groups, allow for limited cultivation, alter the allowable quantity threshold and generate the automatic expungement of past cannabis possession and cultivation convictions.
+If passed, the legislation will open the door for medical and recreational use of marijuana by certain age groups, allow for limited cultivation, alter the allowable quantity threshold and generate the automatic expungement of past cannabis possession and cultivation convictions.

 Sen. William C. Smith Jr. and Del.
-Eric Luedtke, both Democrats from Montgomery County, introduced companion legislation that would make cannabis legal for adults age 21 and older; substitute the term “cannabis” for the term “marijuana” in certain provisions of law; and establish a cannabis regulation division in the state comptroller’s office to create a system for regulating and taxing cannabis for adult use.
+Eric Luedtke, both Democrats from Montgomery County, introduced companion legislation in their respective chambers that would make cannabis legal for adults age 21 and older; substitute the term “cannabis” for the term “marijuana” in certain provisions of law; and establish a Cannabis Regulation Division in the Office of the Comptroller to create a system for regulating and taxing cannabis for adult use.

 Del.
 David Moon (D-Montgomery) filed a constitutional amendment that would allow those 21 and older to use cannabis, possess up to 1 ounce, cultivate up to six cannabis plants and share a certain amount of cannabis.
 The proposed amendment is worded not to prohibit or conflict with certain employment policies or to authorize certain driving conduct.